At UX Mastery, we believe that technology needs to work for humans, not the other way around.

-He has worked in the web industry since his first startup in 1999, and came across user-centred design while himself participating in a user testing session for a client.
-He has since championed user experience design for both small guerilla projects and for large organisations like Clemenger BBDO, Penguin Books, Pearson, Diageo and Parks Victoria, and consults through his agency Experia Digital.
-He also enjoys sailing tall ships, writing retro detective fiction and creating lists (lots of lists).
+He has worked in the web industry since his first digital business in 1999, and came across user-centred design while enjoying wine and cheese at a university event for human-computer interaction nerds.
+He has since championed user experience design for small guerilla projects and large organisations alike, spending his days listening, sketching, telling stories and explaining to people the “why” of the design that happens behind the visuals.
+He also enjoys sailing tall ships, writing quantum fiction and creating lists (oh, lots of lists).

 You can follow Hawk on Twitter at @ilovethehawk.

 Amber is UX Mastery’s Communications Assistant.
 She moved to Melbourne in 2018 to start university — studying Media and Communications at Swinburne, with a particular interest in editing and writing.
 She grew up surrounded by UX, and is loving learning more about it through this role.